Home

 What's the difference between a fiddle and a violin?
 I'm asked that a lot!
 Well, mainly it's the music played on the instrument, and the technique and bowing patterns.
 There are some who set up a violin as a "fiddle' by using a slightly flatter bridge, enabling them to play two strings at once more easily, but for the most part, you can use any violin to play traditional music.

-My violin is a baroque model by Sebastian Klotz, and has a higher arch than a modern fiddle, producing a sweet, rich tone.
-I most often use a wood bow by Giuseppe Vitale, although in extreme weather, I use a carbon fiber bow by Coda (pictured here.)
+Verlene's violin is a baroque model by Sebastian Klotz, and has a higher arch than a modern fiddle, producing a sweet, rich tone.
+She most often uses a wood bow by Giuseppe Vitale, although in extreme weather, she will use a carbon fiber bow by Coda (pictured here.)

-I use a wireless pickup system by KNA that allows me to move away from the stage when I feel inspired!
+In larger venues, she uses a wireless pickup system by KNA that allows her to move away from the stage when inspired!

 Verlene's violin